franciscotobar/devportal/rif/relay/architecture.md

 ## On-Chain components

 ### Relay Hub
 The Relay Hub is the main component of the RIF Relay architecture.
 It acts as an interface with the Relay Server and the whole on-chain architecture.
-It forwards all the transactions to their respective contracts while checking validity of the worker that is processing the transaction.
+It forwards all the transactions to their respective contracts while checking the validity of the worker that is processing the transaction.

 It also forms part of the relay worker’s registration process together with the Relay Managers.
 Furthermore, the Relay Hub keeps the stake amount for each Relay Manager to guarantee good behavior from their workers.
 The account staking for a specific Relay Manager for the first time becomes the owner of the stake, only this account can make subsequent stakes for this specific RelayManager.